The Lady Takes a Flyer

 The Lady Takes a Flyer is a 1958 American CinemaScope Eastmancolor comedy-drama romance film released by Universal Pictures.
 It was directed by Jack Arnold and written by Danny Arnold based on a story by Edmund H. North.

+The story is based on the real life experiences of couple Jack and Mary Ford, known among aviators as “The Flying Fords.”
+Jack Ford served as a consultant on the film.

 Plot

 Daredevil pilot Mike Dandridge enters into a business partnership with flight-school pal Al Reynolds and meets Maggie Colby, who is also a pilot.

 The two flyers take cargo to Japan, where they become romantically involved.
 Al is best man at their wedding, then joins the Air Force.

 Mike hires new pilot Nikki Taylor and might be having an affair with her during business trips while Maggie stays home with their new baby.
 Maggie flies a shipment herself and lets Mike care of their daughter.
 He and copilot Phil take a risk by bringing the baby along on a flight to London.
 Their plane has difficulty landing in fog, angering Maggie, whose own plane barely landed safely.
 However, Mike and Maggie are brought closer by the experience.